syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-MailMerge.md

 {% endtabs %}

-The following code example shows how to set text color to the alternate mail merge record by using MergeFieldEventHandler.
+The following code example shows how to set text color to the alternate Mail merge record by using MergeFieldEventHandler.

 {% tabs %}